-SMSF rules are very strict when it comes to administration.
-It is a legal requirement that your SMSF be audited each year, even if no contributions or payments have been made.
-The audit must happen at least 45 days prior to the date you need to lodge your fund’s annual tax return.
+SMSF rules are strict when it comes to administration.
+It is a legal requirement that your SMSF be audited each year, even if no super contributions or payments have been made.
+The audit must happen at least 45 days before the date you need to lodge your fund’s annual tax return.

 Your SMSF auditor must be registered with the Australian Securities and Investments Commission (ASIC).
 Their registration number must be provided on your annual self-managed super tax return.

 They must also be independent of your fund.
 That means they can’t be a member of it, nor can they be in a close personal or business relationship with any of its members or an SMSF trustee.

 What happens in an SMSF audit?